Kim Kardashian Fans Spot Multiple ‘Photoshop Fails’ In New ‘KUWTK’ Promo Photo

 The Kardashians are being called out once again for seemingly editing their photos.
-Per Cosmopolitan, Kim Kardashian’s millions of followers had a whole lot to say about a new photo she shared to her social media accounts on March 31 which showed her posing with her sisters and her mom to promote Season 16 of the family’s long-running reality show Keeping Up with the Kardashians.
+Per Cosmopolitan, Kim Kardashian’s millions of followers had a whole lot to say about a new photo she shared to her social media accounts on March 31 which showed her posing with her sisters and her mom to promote Season 16 of the family’s long-running reality show Keeping Up With the Kardashians.

 The snap showed Kim, Kourtney, and Khloe Kardashian alongside Kris, Kendall, and Kylie Jenner as they gathered together for a family photo shoot.
-The ladies were all sporting a natural palette as they posed for the camera, each showing off a sultry look as Kardashian posted the snap ahead of the Season 16 premiere of KUWTK on E!.
+The ladies were all sporting a natural palette as they posed for the camera, each showing off a sultry look as Kardashian posted the snap ahead of the Season 16 premiere of KUWTK on E! network.

 Fans quickly took to the comments section to pick the snap apart, with many pointing out what they claimed were several awkward Photoshop editing mistakes.

-Some eagle-eyed fans noticed that Kourtney appeared to have been given six toes on her left foot as she had a noticeable sixth bump on her foot which was slightly angled away from the camera.
+Some eagle-eyed fans noticed that Kourtney appeared to have been given six toes on her left foot as she had a noticeable sixth bump which was slightly angled away from the camera.

-“Does kourtney [have] two big toes?” one fan asked on Twitter.
 A second then tweeted in response to the new promo photo of the Kardashian clan, “Does kourtney have 6 toes???”

 But that certainly wasn’t the only mysterious thing fans pointed out.